 2. They Are for Different Airlines or Hotels

 Cards that are issued by the same bank but co-branded with different companies are different products.
-If you open the Marriott Rewards® Premier Plus Credit Card, you’re still eligible to receive the bonus for the Chase IHG Rewards Club Premier Credit Card.
+If you open a Marriott card, you’re still eligible to receive the bonus for the Chase IHG Rewards Club Premier Credit Card.